Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 At all times, drivers and the carriers they work for must be able to prove that they are physically qualified to drive, either through:

-- A current driving record from the licensing authority (for commercial driver’s license (CDL) or commercial learner’s permit (CLP) drivers).
+- A current driving record from the licensing authority for commercial driver’s license (CDL) or commercial learner’s permit (CLP) drivers) unless a medical is allowed under an applicable FMCSA waiver.

 Physical qualifications